 Mark has tried numerous cases in both state and federal courts and before administrative agencies.
 His cases include:

-- Serving as lead trial counsel in a 17-week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages—one of the largest jury verdict awards to a single plaintiff in U.S. history—after the Nevada Supreme Court and United States Supreme Court affirmed the client’s right to proceed to trial despite constitutional defenses asserted by the taxing authority in Hyatt v.
+- Lead trial counsel in a 17-week jury trial (after 10 years of litigation) against the State of California’s taxing authority involving numerous torts and resulting in a jury verdict in the client’s favor of over $138 million in compensatory damages and $250 million in punitive damages—one of the largest jury verdict awards to a single plaintiff in U.S. history—after the Nevada Supreme Court and United States Supreme Court affirmed the client’s right to proceed to trial despite constitutional defenses asserted by the taxing authority in Hyatt v.
 Franchise Tax Board, Case No. A382999 (Dept. 9, Las Vegas, Nev.
 2008).

 - A one-week arbitration trial in contract dispute between world-renowned UFC mixed martial arts fighter and his manager resulting in arbitration award of approximately $1 million in client’s favor in Strategic Leadership Services, Inc. et al. v.
 St-Pierre, (JAMS Arbitration, Las Vegas, Nev.
 2013).